Love Locked Out

 Love Locked Out is an oil painting by Anna Lea Merritt first exhibited at the Royal Academy in 1890 and which became the first painting by a woman artist acquired for the British national collection through the Chantrey Bequest.

 The painting of Cupid standing before a locked door was well received when it was shown.
 Merritt's first painting of a nude model, Eve Overcome with Remorse, had met with unfavourable reviews after winning a medal at the Royal Academy in 1885.
 But this painting, which was created as a memorial to her husband, was received favourably, though it again featured a nude model - and this time the model was male, a controversial subject for women artists at that time.
 Merritt escaped censure by choosing a child to portray Cupid, rather than an adult, such as her Eve had been.

 As a notable work by an American painter, Love Locked Out was included in the 1905 book Women Painters of the World.

-The title also became the title for the compilation of Anna Lea Merritt's memoires, published by Galina Gorokhoff in 1982.
+The title also became the title for the compilation of Anna Lea Merritt's memoirs, published by Galina Gorokhoff in 1982.

+The piece was purchased in 1890 by the Chantry fund, London, for £250 (after inflation, would be equivalent to ~£26,300 in 2023).
+Clara Erskine Clement, an American author noted that ".. this honor has been accorded to few women, and of these I think Mrs. Merritt was first."